ga72kud/mh_huk/README.md

 - Download the required datasets and place them in a input folder
 - Install the required packages (see the util/packages.jl)
 - The util/packages.jl activates a project environment
+- Run the main.jl

+## Structure
+- The datasets getting the loaded to the dataset X to obj.B and target vector y to obj.C
 ## Acknowledgement

 TODO